 Playwrights Panel: “Answering the Call to Community Issues”Sunday, November 6 at 12:00 p.m.

 By: Lee BlessingSunday, November 6 at 1:00 p.m.

 A celebrated crime novelist leads two different lives, one as Randall, the middle-aged husband and father, and the other as Mandy, the newly-wedded wife and stepmother.
 In a play that is both poignant and bitingly funny, Mandy/Randall struggles with the complexities and repercussions of an identity too vast to fit within binaries.

 By: John BiguenetSunday, November 6 at 3:15 p.m.

 Various characters represented by four actors share the process and feelings that individuals and families go through as they attempt to make sense of everything following a tragedy.

 Special Event: The Laramie Project Discussion and Reading

 By: Moisés KaufmanSaturday 12 at 7:00 p.m.

-In a special PlayFest event taking place the following weekend on Saturday, November 12 at 7 p.m., award-winning director and playwright Moisés Kaufman will discuss The Tectonic Theatre Project’s creation of The Laramie Project, followed by a reading of the play.
-All funds from The Laramie Project reading will be donated to “Angel Action Wings for Orlando.”
-Casting and direction for The Laramie Project is presented in cooperation with Mad Cow Theatre, which performed the full production in 2002.
+In a special PlayFest event taking place the following weekend on Saturday, November 12 at 7 p.m., we'll present a reading of Moisés Kaufman and The Tectonic Theatre Project’s The Laramie Project, followed by a conversation and audience Q&A with playwright Moisés Kaufman about the creation of the play.